softwareinspiration/ionic-training-decks/src/assets/data/markdown/ionic-react/resuable-component.md

 We're going to build a reusable ratings component.
 This component will allow an application user to supply a rating from 0-5 and emit an event when the action is performed.
 Our details page will handle the event, obtaining the rating number from the component and using it to update our tea categories data set.

-## Shared Feature Folder
+## Shared Components Feature Folder

-Start by creating a new folder in `src/` named `shared`.
-Create a subfolder inside called `components`.
-You should now have a path `src/shared/components`; add a file named `index.ts` inside of it.
+Start by creating a new folder in `src/` named `components` and add a file named `index.ts` inside of it.Create a subfolder inside called `components`.
 This barrel file will export any shared components created while developing the application.

 ## Create `<Rating />` Component

-Create a new subfolder `src/shared/components/rating`.
+Create a new subfolder `src/components/rating`.
 Inside this folder, create and scaffold the following files:

 - `Rating.tsx` - do the minimum required to export a `<Rating />` component; **do not** create a default export
 - `Rating.test.tsx` - create the initial describe block for the component and add a snapshot test to ensure it `renders consistently`